 \section{Abstract}

-The homotopy type conjecture (weak form of the geometric P=W conjecture) states: for any (smooth) Betti moduli space $\modulispace_B$ of complex dimension $d$ over a (punctured) Riemann surface, the dual boundary complex $\mathbb{D}\partial\modulispace_B$ is homotopy equivalent to a sphere of dimension $d-1$.
-Say, $\modulispace_B$ is a generic $GL_n(\mathbb{C})$-character variety on a genus $g$ Riemann surface with local monodromies at $k$ punctures in prescribed generic semisimple conjugacy classes.
-First, we prove: $(a)$. $\mathbb{D}\partial\modulispace_B$ is always a rational homology sphere of dimension $d-1$; $(b)$.
-If $\modulispace_B$ is in addition very generic: at least one conjugacy class is regular semisimple, then the homotopy type conjecture holds for $\modulispace_B$.
+The weak geometric P=W conjecture of L. Katzarkov, A. Noll, P. Pandit, and C. Simpson asserts that for any smooth Betti moduli space $\modulispace_B$ of complex dimension $d$ over a punctured Riemann surface, the dual boundary complex $\mathbb{D}\partial\modulispace_B$ is homotopy equivalent to a $(d-1)$-dimensional sphere.
+Here, we consider $\modulispace_B$ as a generic $GL_n(\mathbb{C})$-character variety defined on a Riemann surface of genus $g$, with local monodromies specified by generic semisimple conjugacy classes at $k$ punctures.